-As at April 30, 2021 the Organization has approved the following commitments to Sheridan College:
+As at April 30, 2022 the Organization has approved the following commitments to Sheridan College:

-- (a) Sheridan College and the Sheridan Student Union are in the process of completing a major new capital build at the Mississauga Campus that will include many of the same amenities offered at their other two campus locations, within a building that will be shared with athletics and a student senate component.
-The Board of Directors of the Organization have committed to fund their proportionate share of the project which is estimated to be \$19,959,000.
-The debenture commitment to this project will be financed through future Building Fees that are collected by the Organization.
-As of April 30, 2021 approximately \$6,444,000 of project costs have been incurred and are reflected as construction in process net of applicable recoverable HST. - (b) In a prior year the Board of Directors approved a contribution of \$150,000 to support the Sheridan College Portal Project.
-As of April 30, 2021, \$100,000 has been paid and the Organization has committed to pay the balance of \$50,000 over the next two years at \$25,000 per year.
+(a) Sheridan College and the Sheridan Student Union are in the process of completing the construction of a new facility at the Mississauga Campus that will include many of the same amenities offered at their other two campus locations, within a building that will be shared with athletics and a student senate component.
+The Board of Directors of the Organization have committed to fund their proportionate share of the project which is estimated to be \$19,959,000, including HST.

+As of April 30, 2022, \$6,899,186 of project costs, net of recoverable HST, have been incurred and are recognized as construction in progress.
+Project costs incurred to date include \$5,500,000 paid to Sheridan College.
+Subsequent to April 30, 2022, Sheridan College and the Organization have entered into an agreement related to the financing of an additional \$10,453,323 of project costs incurred by Sheridan College to March 31, 2022, as detailed in Note 16.
+Additional project costs are expected to be incurred in fiscal 2023 directly by the Organization and by Sheridan College.
+Costs incurred by Sheridan College will be invoiced to the Organization on a quarterly basis in accordance in the the terms of the financing agreement.